 Location: Gold Bridge, Bridge River Country, Interior BC

-The Wilderness Stewardship Foundation, located in Gold Bridge, British Columbia, is offering a position as a biologist or as an environmental scientist with knowledge in resource management.
+The Wilderness Stewardship Foundation, located in Gold Bridge, British Columbia, is offering a position as an environmental conservation volunteer or a biologist intern.

-The Wilderness Stewardship Foundation strives to take resource management to a broader level to include research and local knowledge to influence management decisions on all resources.
-The goal is to train public to become stewards of the wilderness resources.
+The Wilderness Stewardship Foundation strives to take resource management to a broader level by including research and local knowledge to influence management decisions on different natural resources.
+The goal is to train public for becoming the stewards of our wilderness.

 The foundation's mission is to develop environmental research and training programs in the fields of resource management and environmental stewardship, to distribute literature based on research findings in the fields described above, and to promote sustainable living practices and responsible resource management among businesses and households.

 We have an exciting opportunity for an enthusiastic, self-driven individual to act as a volunteer or the foundation's biologist.
 We are seeking candidates who can manage themselves very well.
 The volunteer or intern manifests the scientific background of existing projects in the topic Resource Management which includes Wildlife, Forests, Grassland and Range, Park Management and Water.
 We offer interesting possibilities to work outdoors and do wildlife research like Mountain Goat population counts and collecting grizzly hair samples.

 The successful candidates will be responsible for special projects and will be the project managers of ongoing stewardship and resource management projects, planning future projects, securing funding for the foundation's projects/activities, responding to consultations and referrals, as well as any other duties deemed necessary.